sylviasparkles1/Lotalabs.github.io/README.md

 2. Cluster IP
 3. Load Balancer

-* This is where the services-loadbalancer comes in.
+* This is where the siervices-loadbalancer comes in.
 Other cloud platforms like GCP,AWS,Azure, have their innate balancers.
 So for unsupported platforms like Virtual box, we have to edit the Spec type in the service-definition file to Load-balancer.
 This will be discussed more subsequently.